striezel/shell-scripts/readme.txt

                   PNG files in a certain directory.
 It invokes pngcrush to decrease the file size of all PNG files in a given directory.

+     git-author-lines.sh - A utility script to get the number of lines changed by a given author in a git repository